-Sweet Potato Gingerbread Waffles made with whole wheat flour and scented with festive spices.
-This easy recipe makes perfect healthy freezer waffles that you can simply pop in the toaster when you’re in the mood for waffles.
+Sweet Potato Waffles made with whole wheat flour and scented with festive gingerbread spices.
+This easy recipe makes perfect healthy freezer waffles that you can simply pop in the toaster when you're in the mood for waffles.
 A great make-ahead breakfast for any time!

 When I was a kid, we were not allowed downstairs on Christmas morning until We Wish You A Merry Christmas started playing on our ancient record player.
-It was on actual vinyl, sung by Englebert Humperdinck, and set on a timer to start playing around eight o’clock in the morning.
+It was on actual vinyl, and set on a timer to start playing around eight o'clock in the morning.

 We'd be poised and ready at the top of the stairs, listening for the click of the record player turning on, and as soon as we heard the first notes start to play, "Weeeeeeeeee WISH you a Merry Christmas..." the four of us would come thundering down the stairs.